The Chechen Government Is Reportedly Kidnapping And Murdering Gay Men

 Karimov was alluding to the idea that in the deeply conservative republic, relatives of some of the gay men arrested would perform an "honor killing" to rid themselves of their shame.
 Novaya Gazeta speculated that some of the gay men detained were released not for lack of evidence, but on the hope that their families would do just that.

-Ekaterina Sokirianskaia, Russia project director for the International Crisis Group, confirmed to the Guardian that she was aware of the reported disappearances.
+Ekaterina Sokirianskaia, Russia project director for the International Crisis Group, confirmed to The Guardian that she was aware of the reported disappearances.
 “I have heard about it happening in Grozny, outside Grozny, and among people of very different ages and professions,” she said.
 But, she warned, there hasn't been a fully verified case yet.
 “It’s next to impossible to get information from the victims or their families, but the number of signals I’m receiving from different people makes it hard not to believe detentions and violence are indeed happening.”

 While the federal government is apparently not behind the arrests, Russian President Vladimir Putin has made opposition to gay rights a staple of his domestic and foreign policies.
-In 2013 legislation banning "gay propaganda."
-Presented as a means to protect Russia's children from learning about homosexuality, in practice it has become a broad term that has been used to persecute LGBT people since.
+In 2013 Russia passed legislation banning "gay propaganda."
+Presented as a means to protect the country's children from learning about homosexuality, in practice it has become a broad term that has been used to persecute LGBT people since.

 Hayes Brown is a world news editor and reporter for BuzzFeed News and is based in New York.